What is dermaplaning?

 The benefits of dermaplaning

 1. It removes the dead surface cells and facial hair that can trap oils and dirt, leaving the skin ultra-smooth, fresh and glowing.

-2. Not only does it help product penetrate and absorb deeper into the skin, but makeup goes on more smoothly afterwards.
+2. Not only does it help products penetrate and be absorbed more deeply into the skin, but makeup goes on more smoothly afterwards, too.